dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 - Use localization attributes to control localization instead of selectively omitting <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties on elements.
 See [Localization Attributes and Comments](localization-attributes-and-comments.md) for more information.

-- Use `msbuild -t:updateuid` and `-t:checkuid` to add and check <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties in your UI, the task is typically tedious and less accurate.
+- Use `msbuild -t:updateuid` and `-t:checkuid` to add and check <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties in your XAML.
+Use <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties to track changes between development and localization. <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties help you localize new development changes.
+If you manually add <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties to a UI, the task is typically tedious and less accurate.

   - Do not edit or change <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties after you begin localization.